County Courthouse and Town Square

 The commander of a federal company in East

-the county seat, and ordered the county’s records delivered to his
+the county seat, and ordered the countyís records delivered to his

-county records remained there until 1870 when civilian rule was
+The county records remained there until 1870 when civilian rule was

-in the county and the records were returned to Tarrant.
-But Tarrant’s victory
+reestablished in the county and the records were returned to Tarrant.

 sold at auction.

 many county residents objected, particularly those living in the north

 side of the county.
 They claimed Sulphur Springs was not the

 of Hopkins County.